 A request must be received in writing.
-Requests may be submitted by letter or by completing the Request for Public Information form.
+Requests may be submitted by letter or by completing a Request for Public Information.
 Chapter 552 of the Government Code allows the request to be sent via email.
 Emailed or faxed requests must be submitted to the Town Secretary.
 Requests for Police and Municipal Court records requests may be submitted directly to the Police Department (City of Keller PD) records manager or Court Administrator.
 All requests must include (at least) a name and a way to contact the requestor (phone number, fax number, email address, or home address, etc.), and a detailed description of the information being sought.

 Records may be provided to a requestor in person or by mail.
 Requests less than ten (10) pages may be faxed or scanned and emailed.
 It is the town's policy to provide records in the least expensive manner.
 If a request can be filled while the requestor waits, that is the best option.